I was recently asked by a grad student for pointers on giving a presentation, so here we are. Feedback is welcome.

 GIVING A ROUNDTABLE PRESENTATION

 Unfortunately the PowerPoint diarrhea style seems to have bled over to roundtables, with people distributing paper copies of enormous PowerPoint decks.
 To make matters worse, sometimes multiple slides are crammed onto a single page.
 At the recent annual meeting of the American Sociological Association, I was handed this page.
-I put on both pairs of reading glasses I had on, but the contents of the literally microscopic print will forever remain a mystery to me:
+I put on two pairs of reading glasses, but the contents of the literally microscopic print will forever remain a mystery to me:

 Don’t do this.
 Instead, print legible copies of the slides you’d use for a regular talk—if you’ve read this far, that won’t be a lot of slides—along with regression tables.
 If it’s a roundtable, it’s probably an academic conference, so tables will be appropriate to the occasion.